linus04-bit/CMTProject/README.md

 ## Project Structure

 - "*Data*" contains different input files
-- "*Functions*"contains the necessary code in C and Python, as well as the shared library between C and Python.
+- "*Functions*"contains the necessary code in C and Python, as well as the shared library between C and Python, once compiled.
 The files in this folder should not be modified.
-- "*Results*" contains the created graphs, a csv file containing the data taken from the first input file, as control tool, and a summary file containing most important informations.
+- "*Results*" contains the created graphs, a csv file containing the data taken from the first input file, as control tool, and a summary file containing most important informations, as well as total values of OFP, PM10 and ozone uptake and net ozone uptake.
 - "*execution_file_windows.py*" or "*execution_file_mac.py*" is the python file that can be modified and needs to be run in order to read in the data, compute and display the results.
 Depending on the operating system, a different file needs to be used ( *execution_file_windows.py* for windows,  *execution_file_mac.py* for MacOS and Linux).